Annalouise643/weather-app-react/README.md

 React Weather App

-A practice version of the App made whilst working through SheCodes React Week 3 Homework.
+A practice version of the App made whilst working through SheCodes React Homework.

 Take a look at https://admiring-carson-58b9a5.netlify.app/